 Only when we feel safe and trust that we’re okay (which in these times takes practice) are we able to grow and repair physiologically, to tap into our higher/greater selves, create, engage with others and feel compassion.
 When our bodies perceive a threat, our physiology goes to survival - fight of flight (anger or panic) or shutting us down as described above.
 Such states are not conducive to connecting with others nor to recognizing their needs or suffering.
 Many of those who are insensitive to the experiences of others, live in a chronic survival mode.

 Whether we intend it or not, our sense of threat or our sense of safety is conveyed by our facial expression and the tone of our voice.
 Depending on how self aware those around us are, they may take their own unconscious physiologic stress response onto their next encounter.
 Or, they may take what their body is telling them all the way up to the reasoning part of the brain, observe what is happening, and stop the contagion.
-We all have the choice to self observe, set emotional boundaries and know that we don’t have to take on threats of those around us (unless of course the house is on fire).
+We all have the choice to self observe, set emotional boundaries and know that we don’t have to take on threats of those around us (unless the house is on fire).

 First some DEFINITIONS (simplified) to put the vagus in perspective: